- Day 1: Arrival in Iceland

 Fittingly, Mývatn (midge lake) takes its name from this pesky camping companion.
 If you decided to visit in the summer months, it might be sensible to consider wearing a fly net or other added protection, if only to prevent any feelings of annoyance whilst trying to enjoy the scenery.

 Mývatn is one of Iceland’s most stunning and wild natural preserves on the island.
 The Mýtvatn area itself acts as something of a natural museum.
 Volcanic landscapes - the Námaskarð Pass, the Skútustaðagígar pseudo-craters, the fantastical Dimmuborgir (‘Dark Castles’) lava formations – all give this region a new flavor and a new bump to your trips’ motivation.
 Whenever you think Iceland has shown you all it has to offer, it comes back and surprises you!

 Given, by now, the physical exhaustion you are bound to be feeling from your trip, a day of pampering and relaxation in the Mývatn area is almost a necessity.
 Why not throw in a spa day at the nearby Mývatn Nature Baths?

-105km from the northern capital Akureyri, these natural pools are the perfect spot for letting your hair down, taking a few deep breaths and relaxing those muscles!
-The sulphur rich baths are excellent for respiratory repair, healthy for the skin and, again, provide ample rest from the road and the camper van.
-The beautiful scenery of Mývatn and its surrounding areas can easily be enjoyed from the pool, making it a faultless engagement for the road weary traveller.
+105km from the northern capital Akureyri, these natural pools are the perfect spot for letting your hair down, taking a few deep breaths, and relaxing those muscles!
+The sulfur rich baths are excellent for respiratory repair, healthy for the skin, and, again, provide ample rest from the road and the camper van.
+The beautiful scenery of Mývatn and its surrounding areas can easily be enjoyed from the pool, making it a faultless engagement for the road-weary traveler.